whalestacks/mtt-basics/README.md

-# mtt-trainer
+# mtt-basics
-MTT Trainer app for Android
+MTT Basics poker quiz and strategy app for Android